reframe-hpc/reframe/docs/config_reference.rst

 The final configuration for ReFrame is validated against this schema.

 The syntax we use to describe the different configuration objects follows the convention: ``OBJECT[.OBJECT]*.PROPERTY``.
-Even if a configuration object contains a list of other object, this is not reflected in the above syntax, as all objects in a certain list are homogeneous.
+Even if a configuration object contains a list of other objects, this is not reflected in the above syntax, as all objects in a certain list are homogeneous.
 For example, by ``systems.partitions.name`` we designate the ``name`` property of any partition object inside the ``partitions`` property of any system object inside the top level ``systems`` object.
 If we were to use indices, that would be rewritten as ``systems[i].partitions[j].name`` where ``i`` indexes the systems and ``j`` indexes the partitions of the i-th system.
 For cases, where the objects in a list are not homogeneous, e.g., the logging handlers, we surround the object type with ``..``.